Badgerati/Picassio/README.md

 As a side note, each colour can have an optional "description" key-value.
 This value get written to the console for informational purposes only, and to help you find specific sections in the log outputted.

-Note: You can few more examples in the `examples.palette` file bundled with the source code.
+Note: You can few more examples in the `examples.palette` file bundled with the source code, or view each psm1 module for an example of how to use each one in the header.

 Running Picassio